by Lindsay Kerr

 After the challenging semester of taking bio, bio lab, and math, I transferred to CSULB where I continued to work part-time, while also completing my Bachelor’s degree in Liberal Studies.
 I would be lying if I said that the transition from a community college to a four-year university, while also working, was easy; it was not.
 It took me about a year and a half to realize what I would have to do in order to complete all coursework successfully, while also working part-time.
 This most definitely would not have been able to be achieved without the support of my coworkers.
 If it was not for my coworkers and I ensuring that my course materials were accessible I would not have completed my Bachelor’s degree in Summer 2021.
 I add myself into the equation of making sure that my coursework was accessible because as part of my job at CSULB I check documents and other content for accessibility.

-Now that I have my Bachelor’s degree I plan to continue working with this team of wonderful people for the short term, but my long-term goal is to teach students with visual impairments.
+Now that I have my Bachelor’s degree I plan to continue working with this team of wonderful people for the short term, but my long-term goal is to teach students who are blind/ low vision.
 I have taken a significant step towards my goal this semester by enrolling in San Francisco State’s Master of Arts in Special Education and Credential program in the area of Visual Impairment.
 Had I not had the experience of going to school some days at my community college, while working part-time the other days at CSULB, I do not think I would be as prepared to face the challenges of today.
 Today’s challenges are different from yesterdays, but I know had I not faced them I would not be prepared for the 12 plus hour school days I experience now working part-time, while studying and taking three-hour lectures on Zoom.

 If anyone is considering the option of interning before starting their long-term career goals, I highly recommend it.
 You may not have the same experience I have had, but building a network of professionals in your given field is more valuable than you know.
 Who knows, someone could be working on a project or building a position and need your particular expertise.